npearsonat/brent_us_oil_price/README.md

 ---

 ## Analysis & Findings

-**Price Trend Overview** — Time series of U.S. pump prices and Brent crude, annotated with key shock events (2008, COVID, Ukraine War, Iran 2026).

-**Retail-to-Crude Ratio** — The pump-to-Brent ratio (adjusted to a per-barrel basis using the 42-gallon conversion) tracks what fraction of crude cost passes through to consumers.
-The ratio typically sits above 1.0, reflecting refining, distribution, and taxes layered on top of crude.

 **Rockets & Feathers** — Month-over-month changes in Brent plotted against month-over-month changes in pump price, broken into quadrants.
 The slope when crude rises is steeper than when crude falls — consistent with asymmetric pass-through.
 This replicates and extends findings from the [St. Louis Fed FRED Blog](https://fredblog.stlouisfed.org).